 Digital Strategy FAQ

-A Digital-first strategy means that your church desires to have and maintain a strong digital presence that invites people into community with God and then your church.
+A Digital-first strategy means your church seeks to maintain a strong digital presence that invites people into community with God and with your church.

 It does NOT mean abandoning preaching, making substantial changes to in-person ministry.
-A digital-first strategy means that your church endeavors to share the gospel with an online generation and to ensure that its digital strategy enhances and supports in-person relational ministry.
+A digital-first strategy means your church seeks to share the gospel with a digitally native generation and to ensure that its digital strategy enhances and supports in-person relational ministry, but doesn’t drive it.

 A strong visual presence is often a person’s first interaction with faith or church.
 It’s a way to build credibility before someone ever sets foot in your church.
 When they arrive, that same presence represented in collateral and expressed by welcome teams and leadership, through community groups or members classes, or echoed through sermons and emails makes it possible for people to feel safe as they explore faith for the first time, re-engage faith after time away from it, or commit to a church in a new season of life.

-Gen Z is a missional focus at Anchor and Voice, but digital strategy is for everyone.
-Whether we’re young Gen Zs or Alpha’s, a busy Millennial, or a sandwiched Gen X, we’re all online, and the gospel should meet all people where it finds them.
+Whether we’re young Gen Zs or Alpha’s, busy Millennials, sandwiched Gen Xers, or retired Baby Boomers, we’re all online, and the gospel should meet all people where it finds them.

 Trust is built visually.